Getting your Trinity Audio player ready...

 If you’re considering taking the Executive Assessment (EA) to apply to an EMBA or full-time MBA program, you’re likely wondering what a good EA score is.
 In this article, I’ll discuss a few different things to consider to determine what a good EA score is for you.

-What Is a Good Executive Assessment Score
+- What Most Business Schools Say Is a Good EA Score

 Let’s begin by discussing the basics of EA scoring.